sladericewatkins/onecms7/src/faq/index.md

 ## What operating system(s) do you prefer most?
 [macOS](https://www.apple.com/macos/) and [Pop!_OS](https://pop.system76.com).
 I'm not a fan of the direction Windows is going in, but keep it around for some development stuff.

+*Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.*

 ## Where are the archives of your website's previous iterations?
 Each version from v5 and prior has been archived, you can find them in their new homes below:
 - [v4](https://vault.sladewatkins.com/v4/)